spark2k06/PCXT_MiSTer/EGA_CLEAN_CORE_TASKS.md

 - Acceptance:
   - Toggling `MCGA Gate` does not change hardware behavior.
   - The placeholder is documented as inert.
+- Result:
+  - No `MCGA Gate` placeholder was added because no current UI or RTL surface needs it.
+  - `rg "MCGA|M-CGA|mcga"` shows only clean-core planning documentation and the branch/baseline name; there is no active hardware behavior to gate.

 ### ECC-103 - Hard-Code EGA Video Selection